Legalisation of documents from the Philippines for use in the Netherlands

 Documents issued by the Philippine consulate in Oranjestad (Aruba)

 Documents issued by the Philippine consulate in Oranjestad must be legalised by the Department of Legislation and Legal Affairs (DWJZ) in Oranjestad.
-After legalisation, you can use your document in the Netherlands.
+After this legalisation, it can be used in the Kingdom of the Netherlands.

 Assistance from the CDC in The Hague